 Senior Thesis Defense

-please give a copy of your thesis to the two members of your committee;
+please give a copy of your thesis to each member of your committee;

 you will need to arrange a thesis defense date with your committee.

 The dates for the defense are usually within 1-2 weeks after the Thesis deadline.
-You need to reserve a room for that time with Polly Strauss (for about 1.5 hours).
+You need to reserve a room for that time with Polly Strauss (for about 1 hours); please email your room request to firstname.lastname@example.org.
 The THESIS DEFENSE is composed of three parts:

-B. THESIS DEFENSE: ~15 minutes questions by each of the two members of the committee on topics related to the thesis;
+B. THESIS DEFENSE: 15-20 minutes of questions by committee members on topics related to the thesis;

-C. GENERAL ASTROPHYSICS: ~15 minutes questions by each of the committee members on general topics in astrophysics (mostly based on topics covered in your classes).
+C. GENERAL ASTROPHYSICS: 15-20 minutes of questions by committee members on general topics in astrophysics (mostly based on topics covered in your classes).
 I suggest the students review the basic AST204 material (e.g. F. Shu's "The Physical Universe", Ryden & Peterson's "Foundation of Astro Physics", or other similar material.
 The idea is for the students to know basic Astrophysics.
 (The grade on this portion of the exam does not appear on the transcript.)

-The department needs 2 bound copies of your final thesis: one for the Lewis Library, and one for the department which should both be given to Polly Strauss.
+The department needs 1 bound copy of your final thesis which should be given to Polly Strauss.